Colin Farrell: 2022–present

 In 2022, Farrell co-starred in the film Thirteen Lives, which chronicles the 2018 Tham Luang cave rescue of a Thai boys' soccer team that was trapped 2.5 miles inside the cave for eighteen days as a result of a flash-flood.
 The British cave divers Rick Stanton and John Volanthen participated in the rescue operation and retrieved the boys.
 During this production, Farrell and the other cast members did their own stunts and diving.
 In an interview about the film, Farrell admitted to suffering significant anxiety from the underwater work.
 He portrayed Oswald "Oz" Cobb / Penguin in Matt Reeves' 2022 film The Batman.
 He continued to portray the character in a spin-off solo series The Penguin on HBO in 2024 with his performance earning critical praise and the Golden Globe Award for Best Actor – Miniseries or Television Film.
-Farrell will reprise the role in The Batman Part II (2027).
+Farrell will reprise the role in The Batman Part II.

 Also in 2022, Farrell reunited with Martin McDonagh and Brendan Gleeson for The Banshees of Inisherin, which earned Farrell a Volpi Cup for Best Actor from the 79th Venice Film Festival and a Golden Globe, as well as a nomination for the Academy Award for Best Actor.

-In February 2024, it was reported that Farrell would star alongside Margot Robbie in Kogonada's film A Big Bold Beautiful Journey.
-Filming began in April that year.
+In 2024, he starred in the Apple TV+ detective drama series Sugar, playing a private investigator hired by a Hollywood titan to investigate the disappearance of his beloved granddaughter.
+The series received positive reviews and was renewed for a second season, which is set to release in June 2026.

 In March 2025, it was announced that Farrell was in talks to star in a film based on Sgt.
 Rock for Warner Bros. and DC Studios as part of their DC Universe franchise.
 The film is being directed by Luca Guadagnino and written by Justin Kuritzkes.
-He played alongside Tilda Swinton in Edward Berger's 2025 movie Ballad of a Small Player.
+In late 2025, he starred alongside Margot Robbie in Kogonada's film A Big Bold Beautiful Journey and Tilda Swinton in Edward Berger's Ballad of a Small Player.
+That November, he was cast in the action-thriller film Ordained as Father Roy Craig, a priest who performs last rites on a mob boss and is subsequently hunted down by the mafia to silence him for his knowledge.

+In May 2026, he was cast alongside Ralph Fiennes and Wagner Moura in an English-language adaptation of Yasmina Reza’s 1994 play Art, directed by Fernando Meirelles.